Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: OBSERVATIONS and DATA REDUCATION

 \subsection{Insight-HXMT}

-\textit{Insight}-HXMT, as an X-ray astronomy telescope, aims to observe X-ray sources within the wide energy range of 1 to 250 keV.
-It studies X-ray sources to gain deeper insights into the mechanisms and radiation processes occurring in strong magnetic fields, strong gravitational fields, and other extreme conditions.
-Three payloads are involved, including the High Energy X-ray telescope (HE; 20--250 keV), Medium Energy X-ray telescope (ME; 5--30 keV), and Low Energy X-ray telescope (LE; 1--15 keV). \textit{Insight}-HXMT observed SGR J1935 during two periods.
-The first started from 2020-04-28T07:14:51 UTC to 2020-06-01T00:00:01 UTC, lasting 33 days, and the second was from 2022-10-13T04:51:41 UTC to 2022-11-01T15:48:29 UTC, lasting 19 days.
+\textit{Insight}-HXMT, an X-ray astronomy telescope, aims to observe X-ray sources within wide energy range of 1 to 250 keV.
+It studies X-ray sources to gain deeper insights into mechanisms and radiation processes in strong magnetic and gravitational fields, and other extreme conditions.
+Three payloads are involved: High Energy X-ray telescope (HE; 20--250 keV); Medium Energy X-ray telescope (ME; 5--30 keV); Low Energy X-ray telescope (LE; 1--15 keV).
+SGR J1935+2154 was observed by \textit{Insight}-HXMT during two periods: the first started from 2020-04-28T07:14:51 UTC to 2020-06-01T00:00:01 UTC, lasting 33 days, and the second began from 2022-10-13T04:51:41 UTC to 2022-11-01T15:48:29 UTC, lasting 19 days.
 Brief information about the observations is presented on the Insight-HXMT website\footnote{http://archive.hxmt.cn/proposal}.

-The data was processing using the \textit{Insight}-HXMT Data Analysis software (HXMTDAS 2.05).
-The clean and calibrated events files were extracted with the following several criteria: (1) Earth elevation angle larger than $10^{\circ}$, (2) geomagnetic cut-off rigidity larger larger than 8GV, (3) the pointing offset angle less than $0.04^{\circ}$, (4) at least 300 s before and after the South Atlantic Anomaly passage.
-The arrival time is corrected using the \texttt{hxbary} tool within the HXMTDAS software package.
+The data was processed using the \textit{Insight}-HXMT Data Analysis software (HXMTDAS 2.05).
+The clean and calibrated events files were extracted based on several criteria: (1) Earth elevation angle larger than $10^{\circ}$, (2) geomagnetic cut-off rigidity larger than 8GV, (3) the pointing offset angle less than $0.04^{\circ}$, (4) at least 300 s before and after the South Atlantic Anomaly passage.
+The arrival time is corrected using the \texttt{hxbary} tool included in the HXMTDAS software package.